vemonet/shapes-of-you/README.md

 - [ ] Index more types of files (OWL ontologies, OpenAPI YAML)
 - [ ] Star shapes with your SOLID accounts
 - [ ] Parse ShEx files to retrieve the defined shapes
+- [ ] Store the data as [Nanopublications](http://nanopub.org/wordpress/), instead of requiring the deployment of a triplestore

 > Feel free to comment on this plan or propose new improvements by creating issues in this GitHub repository.